charliekirkwood/deepgeostat/README.md

 # deepgeostat
-Code for the paper - "Bayesian deep learning: a new era for geostatistics?"
+Code for the Mathematical Geosciences paper - "Bayesian deep learning for spatial interpolation in the presence of auxiliary information"

+> correspondence to c.kirkwood@exeter.ac.uk